BalbiL/Devops_Project/README.md

 # DevOps Project
-Authors: Lucas BALBI, Elise BRUNETON et Victor DENIS
+Authors: Lucas BALBI, Elise BRUNETON et Victor DENIS.

 ## Description
 This project is a messaging platform that allows users to create accounts, send messages, and manage conversations.